drebes/chromeos-ansible-playbooks/README.md

 the `packages` variable under `extra_packages` in the file `group_vars/all` and setting it to the list of packages you'd like to get installed.

+#### Visual Studio Code extensions

+You can configure the list of Visual Studio Code extensions that get installed by modifying the the `extensions` variable under `vscode` in the file `group_vars/all` and setting it to the list of extensions you'd like to get installed.